LeireGarmendia/Dataviz/Readme.md

 ### **Is the length of ICU stay related to the patient’s age?**

-This **barplot** shows that there is no relation between the length of ICU stay and the age
+This **barplot** shows that there is no relation between the length of ICU stay and the age aaa

 ![barplot](figures/bar_plot.png)